 One of the things in class that gets the most groans of disapproval is any exercise involving holding the arms up.
-Holding the arms up during a kriya or meditation is one of the most challenging aspects of Kundalini Yoga.
+Holding the arms up for 3+ minutes is one of the most challenging aspects of Babacool Yoga.
 So why do we do it and what are the techniques that will allow you to go the distance?

 There are some really great reasons for working with the arms:

 1/ Holding the arms up for extended periods of time starts to strengthen the nervous system, helping you to manage stress and be less nervous in tense situations.
 A person with a strong nervous system can process painful situations faster as they have the strength to allow the situation without avoiding it.
 Furthermore when the nervous system develops the capacity to hold pain, then you can heal.
 We have become a society that seeks pleasure and avoids pain – this is not to advocate masochism but life involves good times and tough times – by running from the bad times you are avoiding reality.
 As they say, a calm sea never produced a skillful sailor.
 When we hold the arms up for 3+ minutes we put the body under stress and activate that side of the nervous system – however when we lower the arms, we are able to drop into a deeper state of relaxation than previously.
 It’s not uncommon for the breath to become extremely slow and light.
 It’s thus a great practice for those with nervous system imbalances and those who find it difficult to relax.

 2/ Depending on the angle in which we hold the arms and the hand position, we exert pressure on our glands and direct energy to various organ systems.
-For example if the arms are held out to the side with the palms up, energy is directed to the throat, thyroid and parathyroid glands and the fifth chakra, activating healing.
-If the arms are held at a sixty degree angle, then energy is sent to the heart centre.
-Similarly the arms can work like a sort of antennae, adjusting our electromagnetic field or aura, making us more radiant and attracting opportunities.
+For example if the arms are held out to the side with the palms up, energy is directed to the throat, thyroid and parathyroid glands.
+If the arms are held at a sixty degree angle, then it has a strengthening effect on the heart.

 3/ We store much psychological, physical and emotional distress within the arms.
 Holding the arms up, directs healing to the arms and can help to release trapped pain.
 The shoulders in particular accumulate much stress and trauma over the years as we carry “the weight of the world” on our shoulders.
 Furthermore the shoulders can act as an insertion point for the lungs, starting a process of healing the past and emotional hurts that we keep buried away.